2Wanderer/collection/README.md

 # collection
 collection of security tools as a docker-compose

-- you manualy need to create a bucket in minio named thehive, inoder to save data and screenshot in TH
+- You manualy need to create a bucket in minio named thehive, inoder to save data and screenshot in TH

+- Default credentials TH: admin@thehive.local passwd: secret

+- Default credentials Minio: minioadmin passwd: minio

+- Default password n8n: thehive passwd: thehive

 - Cortex api key must configured in TH gui to connect Cortex